mahabalaraju/system-design-notes/basics/02-Caching.md

 ---

-## Important Problem: Stale Data / Cache Inconsistency

-When using **local cache** in multiple servers, you may face a common issue:

-> One server updates the data, but other servers may still have **old cached values**.

-### Example:
-If **Server A** updates a product price:

-- Server A may show the **new price**
-- Server B may still show the **old price**

-This is called:

-- **Cache Inconsistency**
-- **Stale Data Problem**

-### Common solutions:
-- TTL expiry
-- cache invalidation
-- Redis Pub/Sub
-- event-driven cache refresh

-> In distributed systems, **keeping cache fresh is often harder than storing it**.

 ## Advanced Caching Problems

 In real-world systems, caching improves performance — but if not designed properly, it can also create serious issues.

-Below are some common advanced caching problems asked in interviews and seen in production systems.

 ---